firoyj/firoyj.github.io/_posts/2023-11-12-perpetual-contracts.md

 layout: post
 title: "Perpetual Contracts"
 toc: true
-excerpt: "Perpetual contracts, pioneered by Bitmex within the cryptocurrency space, have become one of the most popular derivative products.
-They allow traders to speculate on the future price of an asset by going long (buying) or going short (selling) perpetual futures contracts.
-Unlike traditional futures contracts, perpetual contracts don't have an expiration date and remain effective until the trader closes their position."
+excerpt: "I was the first technical writer at Advanced Blockchain, an incubator for blockchain projects.
+Upon joining, I soon realized there was a noticeable lack of technical documentation.
+In a dynamic, fast-paced setting developers were forging ahead with highly novel DeFi projects, but the gaps in documentation presented critical bottlenecks.
+This resulted in challenges for testing code, maintenance, and onboarding.
+I assessed existing documentation, aligning it with the company goals to develop a scope and strategy for technical documentation.
+I joined the Infinix product team at the design/implementation stage.
+This sample is an excerpt of a high-level overview with elements of explanation."
 ---

 ## Context and problem

 I was the first technical writer at [Advanced Blockchain](https://www.advancedblockchain.com/), an incubator for blockchain projects.
 Upon joining, I soon realized there was a noticeable lack of technical documentation.
 In a dynamic, fast-paced setting developers were forging ahead with highly novel DeFi projects, but the gaps in documentation presented critical bottlenecks.
 This resulted in challenges for testing code, maintenance, and onboarding.
 <br><br>
-I started by assessing existing documentation within the framework of the company's requirements and goals, using this to develop a scope and strategy for the technical documentation within the projects I was asigned to.
-I joined the Infinix product team at the Design/Implementation stage.<br>
+I assessed existing documentation, aligning it with the company goals to develop a scope and strategy for technical documentation.
+I joined the Infinix product team at the design/implementation stage.<br>
-This writing sample below is an example of the high-level overview with elements of explanation.
-The end-user of this text is the general reader who wants to interact with the DeFi product
+The writing sample below is an excerpt of a high-level overview with elements of explanation.
+The purpose is to explain the product to the general reader who may want to interact with the DeFi product.

 ## Contribution